dzastsed/CD61-CD66-nixie-clock-v1/README.md

 V2 redesign to fit in different RTC module that I have and remove bodge requirements.
 Maybe also will add port for quick UART diagnostics and reprogramming.

-3D moddeled case for the clock.
+3D modelled case for the clock.

 # Credits
 TheMobas0 - for help on making the scramble code